The World Game

 The World Game was an Australian football (soccer) television show broadcast on the SBS network, as well as a dedicated associated website.
-The show debuted in 2001 and was the only Australian TV programme dedicated to both football news and issues within Australia as well as around the world.
+The show debuted in September 2002 and was the only Australian TV program dedicated to both football news and issues within Australia as well as around the world.
 Its popularity led to the launch of an associated website the following year.
 The TV show was dropped in 2019, whilst the website closed in 2021, and merged with the core SBS Sport website.